Find out more about the highly experienced Australian coach

 Here’s a few facts and figures about the Australian coach…

 Ten things you should know about Eddie Jones

 1. Eddie Jones was born on 30 January 1960 in Burnie, Australia.
 He started his rugby career as a player, competing at hooker for New South Wales and Randwick.

 2. He first coached his former club Randwick and had to leave his job in teaching to do so.
-Jones then coached the Brumbies, Australia, South Africa (as a technical advisor), Japan and England.
+Jones then coached the Brumbies, Australia, South Africa (as a technical advisor), Japan, England and Australia again.